 Well+Good • 14th November 2022 These Running Shoes Are Made From Captured Carbon Emissions Running shoes are typically pretty terrible for the environment.
 But On Running is working to reverse this trend.
 The brand recently developed the first shoe made from carbon emissions—basically turning industrial pollution into foam for running shoes.

-Metromode • 13th October 2022 Closing Michigan's 'adventure gap': Floating classroom gets hundreds of students out on the water It’s a sunny October afternoon on Belle Isle, and about 80 middle school and high school students are getting ready to go canoeing.
+Model D • 13th October 2022 Closing Michigan's 'adventure gap': Floating classroom gets hundreds of students out on the water It’s a sunny October afternoon on Belle Isle, and about 80 middle school and high school students are getting ready to go canoeing.
 Only a few of them have been in a canoe before, and most haven’t been in any kind of boat.

 Planet Detroit • 8th October 2022 WHAT IS ENVIRONMENTAL JUSTICE?
 Environmental problems become environmental justice issues based on how they harm people.
 Often, certain already disadvantaged communities face disproportionate harm from things like air pollution and water pollution.